apozzo/ftpgrab/docs/usage/cli.md

       --runonstart=true     Begin download at startup or scheduled only --nodownload=false    Do not download (just list files) --concurrency=1       Download concurrency (threads)
-      --log-level="info"    Set log level ($LOG_LEVEL).
+      --threadDelay=1       Delay between two downloads in the same thread (in milliseconds) --log-level="info"    Set log level ($LOG_LEVEL).
       --log-json            Enable JSON logging output ($LOG_JSON).
       --log-timestamp       Adds the current local time as UNIX timestamp to the